 It is my pleasure to invite you to attend The St. Joe Company's Annual Meeting of Shareholders.
-The meeting will be held on May 17, 2016, at 10:00 a.m., Central Daylight Time, at Sharks Tooth Golf Club, 2003 Wild Heron Way, Lake Powell, Florida 32413.
+The meeting will be held on May 25, 2017, at 10:00 a.m., Central Daylight Time, at the WaterColor Inn, 34 Goldenrod Circle, Santa Rosa Beach, Florida 32459.
 At the meeting, you will be asked to:

-- 1. Elect seven directors for a one-year term expiring at the 2017 Annual Meeting of Shareholders (the "Annual Meeting") or until his or her successor is elected and qualified. - 2.
-Ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2016 fiscal year. - 3.
+- 1. Elect eight directors for a one-year term expiring at the 2018 Annual Meeting of Shareholders (the "Annual Meeting") or until his or her successor is elected and qualified. - 2.
+Ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2017 fiscal year. - 3.
 Approve, on an advisory basis, the compensation of our named executive officers. - 4.
+Approve, on an advisory basis, the frequency of future votes on compensation for our named executive officers. - 5.
 Transact such other business as may properly come before the Annual Meeting and any adjournment or postponement of the Annual Meeting.

-Only shareholders of record as of the close of business on March 22, 2016 may vote at the Annual Meeting.
+Only shareholders of record as of the close of business on March 23, 2017 may vote at the Annual Meeting.